matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Always Free**

-- Always Free usage does not count against your free trial credits.
+- Free usage does not count against your free trial credits.
 - Last beyond end of free trial.
-- 24/day of f1-micro runtime, in most US regions, only.
+- 24/day of **f1-micro** runtime, in most US regions, only.
 - 28h/day of App Engine runtime, in North America.
 - 2M/month of Cloud Functions invocations (with runtime/size limits).